 Minor/Small Literature(s).
 Perspectives on World Literature from Elsewhere

-The Transregional Academy will be chaired by Zaal Andronikashvili (ZfL), Susanne Frank (Humboldt-Universität zu Berlin), Refqa Abu-Remaileh (Freie Universität Berlin; EUME Fellow 2018/2019), B. Venkat Mani (University of Wisconsin-Madison), Michael Allan (University of Oregon), and Bodhisattva Kar (University of Cape Town).
+Chaired by: Zaal Andronikashvili (ZfL), Susanne Frank (Humboldt-Universität zu Berlin), Refqa Abu-Remaileh (Freie Universität Berlin; EUME Fellow 2018/2019), B. Venkat Mani (University of Wisconsin-Madison), Michael Allan (University of Oregon), and Bodhisattva Kar (University of Cape Town)

 Ever since Franz Kafka introduced the idea of minor literature (kleine Literatur) in his diary entry on December 1911 to denote »contemporary Jewish literature in Warsaw and [...]
 Czech literature,« the concept has revealed the relations between literature and politics, as well as the dynamics of literary development from the perspective of a perceived periphery.
 Nearly sixty years after Franz Kafka, Gilles Deleuze and Felix Guattari revived the concept of kleine Literatur, which they translated as littérature mineure, to signify the revolutionary potential of every literature, not just a literature of a small nation or minority.
 And more recently, the French literary scholar Pascale Casanova deployed Kafka’s ideas in the context of world literature.